 Internal Control framework

-The Board ensures that the internal control framework in place results in an acceptable level of risk exposure whilst guaranteeing compliance with internal established policies and procedures and relevant laws and regulations.
-The Board is assisted in its responsibility by the Audit Committee, which oversees the effectiveness of the Bank’s internal control systems.
-The Internal Audit as well as the Permanent Control and Compliance functions regularly report to the Audit Committee.
-In addition, the Committee receives reports from the Company’s external auditor and has a discussion with the latter without Management being present to ensure that there are no unresolved material issues of concern.
-Based on the work performed by internal and external auditors, reviews by Management and regular reporting from the Chairperson of the Audit Committee, the Board is of opinion that the internal control systems are adequate and effective.
+The Board, assisted by the Audit Committee, ensures that the internal control framework in place results in an acceptable level of risk exposure whilst guaranteeing compliance with established internal policies and procedures and relevant laws and regulations.
+The Internal Audit, Compliance and Risk (for non-financial risk matters) functions regularly report to the Audit Committee.
+Furthermore, the Audit Committee receives feedback from the Company’s external auditor and engages with the latter in the absence of Management to ensure that there are no unresolved material issues of concern.
+Based on the work performed by internal and external auditors, reviews by Management and regular reporting from the Chairperson of the Audit Committee, the Board satisfies itself that the internal control systems are adequate and effective.

 Relation with shareholders and other stakeholders

 The Bank ensures that engagement with its stakeholders is optimally managed.
 Stakeholders are kept informed about the Bank’s business and strategy on a regular basis through various channels.
 Their views and concerns, notably gathered through ongoing dialogues and meetings are considered in the Bank’s decisions, with material issues escalated to the Board.

-Although there is no formal dividend policy, the Company aims to supply its shareholder with adequate returns to meet the objective of MCB Group Ltd, the ultimate holding company, to have a stable and relatively predictable dividend path.
+Although there is no formal dividend policy, the Company aims to supply its shareholder with adequate returns to meet the objective of the Group to have a stable and relatively predictable dividend path whilst adapting to the context and ensuring that the Bank maintains a strong level of capitalisation.

 Code and Rules